modmore/docs/en/01_Commerce/v1/75_Developer/03_Products/Pricing.md

 - `getRegularPrice() : PriceInterface`
 - `addPriceType(PriceTypeInterface $priceType) : void`

-## Updating product pricing programmatically
+## Adding price types programmatically

 If you're looking to import product prices, you'll need to interact with the classes mentioned in this document to make that work.
 The rough workflow would look like this: